 The job search process involves many interrelated activities.
 Whether you are a young alumnus/a or an experienced professional, your first step is to determine your target.
 Then you’re able to develop your marketing materials and job search strategy.
 Use the checklist below, and its links, to get started.

-Debra Franke, Assistant Director of Alumni Relations for Alumni Career Programs, is available for 1-1 individualized coaching.
+Debra Franke, Assistant Director of Alumni Engagement for Alumni Career Programs, is available for 1-1 individualized coaching.
 Contact her at 215-991-3582 or email@example.com.

 Job Search Checklist